GrahamCHill/Projection/readme.md

 This project originated from an idea after seeing a tool created by my department head where I currently work, which scanned pdf files and scored them using Groq LLMs.

-This project uses the Grok AI API to perform the CV quality checks.
-Grok is a powerful AI provider that offers a wide range of AI services, including natural language processing, computer vision, and more.
-You can learn more about Grok and sign up for an account at https://grok.com/.
+This project uses the Groq AI API to perform the CV quality checks.
+Groq is a powerful AI provider that offers a wide range of AI services, including natural language processing, computer vision, and more.
+You can learn more about Groq and sign up for an account at https://groq.com/.

 #### Additional Notes